Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of South Carolina

-USC requires all UAS operations on campus to obtain prior approval from the Office of Environmental Health & Safety.
-Williams-Brice Stadium (home of Gamecocks football) has a temporary flight restriction during football games.
+USC requires all UAS operations on campus to be approved in advance by the Office of Environmental Health & Safety (EHS).
+Williams-Brice Stadium (Gamecock football stadium) falls under a Temporary Flight Restriction (TFR) during Gamecock football games.

 Clemson University